Borel graphable equivalence relations: Countable admissible ordinals

 We will begin by proving that when all reals are constructible, $\Fw$ is not Borel graphable (which, as mentioned above, was first proved in \cite{arant2019effective}).
 In order to prove this, we will first prove (in $\ZFC$) that $\Fw$ is not $\Delta^1_1$-graphable.
 By relativizing the proof of this fact and by combining it with a fact about constructible reals, we will obtain the full result.
 Along the way, we will prove the non-Borel graphability of $\Fwrel$.

 In order to prove the non-$\Delta^1_1$ graphability of $\Fw$, we will need to review some definitions and theorems from computability theory and effective descriptive set theory.
 For reals $x, y \in \Cantor$, $x$ is \term{hyperarithmetically reducible} to $y$, denoted $x \leq_h y$, if $x$ is a $\Delta^1_1(y)$ subset of $\omega$.
 A real $x$ is simply called \term{hyperarithmetic} if it is hyperarithmetically reducible to $0$.
 The following standard theorem ensures that hyperarithmetic reducibility behaves like other computability-theoretic reducibility notions.
+For proofs of the statements in this theorem and a more thorough discussion of hyperarithmetic reducibility, see Section 2.4 of~\cite{chong2015} or Section II.5 of~\cite{sacks1990higher}.

 \begin{theorem} Hyperarithmetic reducibility has the following properties. \begin{enumerate} \item Hyperarithmetic reducibility is transitive. \item If $x \leq_h z$ and $y \leq_h z$ then $x\oplus y \leq_h z$. \item For each $y$, there are countably many $x$ such that $x \leq_h y$.
 In particular, there are only countably many hyperarithmetic reals. \item If a set $A \subseteq \Cantor$ is $\Delta^1_1(x)$ and $x \leq_h y$ then $A$ is $\Delta^1_1(y)$.
 In particular, every set which is $\Delta^1_1$ relative to a hyperarithmetic parameter is $\Delta^1_1$. \end{enumerate} \end{theorem}